dataux/dataux/README.md

-##  Sql Query Proxy to Elasticsearch, Mongo, Etc
+##  Sql Query Proxy to Elasticsearch, Mongo, etc.

-Mysql compatible proxy to Elasticsearch, Mongo, Google Datastore backend sources, including join.
+Mysql compatible query engine to Elasticsearch, Mongo, Google Datastore, File-based backend sources, including join.

-Make data more accessible and usable by querying data existing datasources using mysql protocol.
+The goal of DataUX is to make data more accessible and usable by querying data where it lives (Elasticsearch, Mongo, MySql, Files) by implementing full relational algebra and distributed query engine to query these even if they don't implement SQL.
-This proxy translates from mysql to backend protocol (elasticsearch, mongo, etc) by implementing a full relational algebra layer to run sql queries and poly-fill missing features.
+This query engine hosts a mysql protocol listener, then translates to native (elasticsearch, mongo, etc).
+It works by implementing a full relational algebra layer to run sql queries and poly-fill missing features from underlying sources.
 So, a backend key-value storage such as redis can now have aggregate functions, where etc.

+Most similar to [prestodb](http://prestodb.io/) but in Golang, and focused on easy to hack, add custom data sources.

 ## Features

 * *Distributed*  run queries across multiple servers
-* *Hackable DataSources*  Very easy to add a new DataSource for your custom data, files, json, csv, storage.
+* *Hackable Sources*  Very easy to add a new Source for your custom data, files, json, csv, storage.
 * *Hackable Functions* Add custom go functions to extend the sql language.
 * *Joins* Get join functionality between heterogeneous sources.
 * *Frontends* currently only MySql protocol is supported but RethinkDB (for real-time api) is planned, and are pluggable.